usnistgov/defrabb/README.md

 Please use these instructions as a starting point for running the pipeline locally.
 Contact Nathan Olson at <nolson@nist.gov>, with questions or submit an issue, if you are unable to run the pipeline locally, or if you have other questions about the pipeline.
+This pipeline was developed and maintained primarily for use in generating benchmark sets for the GIAB RMs by the NIST-GIAB team.
+The code is provided for transparency in the benchmark set development process.

 ### Initial Setup and Test Run